 I am Mike Tan, a professional in Singapore real estate, working with Orange Tee & Tie.
 I focus on both residential and commercial properties.
+Recently, I have just started on my journey to try evolving this website into a hopefully useful resource for property buyers and sellers.
+Any feedback will therefore be very welcome.

 However, it is advisable to focus on a subset of such condos that are in “chosen” locations – specifically, selective geographic localities that are / have been “chosen” to be positively impacted by the government’s ongoing development plans, whether economic, recreational or transportation-related.